 Description: Writing 110 is an elective, academic course, challenging in its requirements, but flexible enough to accommodate the needs and interests of a range of students.
 Students will have opportunities to write in a variety of forms with relevant and varied purposes for real audiences and occasionally for themselves alone.
 The course has a flexible, modular structure.
 All students must complete the Introductory Module, which focuses on process writing.
-Remaining modules must include at least one from Creative Writing and at least one from Expository Writing, with the remaining choices left to the discretion of the teacher.
+Remaining modules must include at least one from Creative Writing, with the remaining choices left to the discretion of the teacher.